 The exiguity of the size is made up for the geometrical synthesis between the figures of the rectangle, the ellipsis and the circle with an entire series of which the ascent of the human dimension, represented in the regular space of the base, to the divine perfection suggested in the circular roofing.

 – Mario Botta

-The walls of the church are 2 meters thick progressively tapering to 50 centimeters at the summit.
+The walls of the church are 2 meters thick, progressively tapering to 50 centimeters at the summit.
 The construction technique is based on tradition.
 For instance, the stone is not used as a covering material but as a structural one.
-The architect use a dry-laid stone building technic in which blocks with cavities are filled with cement.
-The church was built with local stones from the Maggia Valley: the gneiss (a type of rock similar to granite, also called beola), was extracted from the Riveo quarry while the marble is from the Cristallina quarry in the Sidevalley of Peccia.
+The architect uses a dry-laid stone building technic in which blocks with cavities are filled with cement.
+The church was built with local stones from the Maggia Valley: the gneiss (a type of rock similar to granite, also called beola) was extracted from the Riveo quarry while the marble is from the Cristallina quarry in the Sidevalley of Peccia.
 These materials were also used in some Tuscan Romanesque cathedrals.

 San Giovanni Battista Church Floor Plan and Elevation

 About Mario Botta

 Mario Botta is a Swiss architect born in 1943.
 He designed his first buildings at age 16, a two-family house at Morbio Superiore in Ticino.
-While the arrangements of spaces in this structure is inconsistent, its relationship to its site, separation of living from service spaces, and deep window recesses echo of what would become his stark, strong, towering style.
-His designs tend to include a strong sense of geometry, often being based on very simple shapes, yet creating unique volumes of space.
+While the arrangements of spaces in this structure are inconsistent, its relationship to its site, separation of living from service spaces, and deep window recesses echo of what would become his stark, strong, towering style.
+His designs tend to include a strong sense of geometry, often based on elementary shapes, yet creating unique space volumes.
 His buildings are often made of brick, yet his use of material is wide, varied, and often unique.